symfony/symfony-docs/console/input.rst

             'Who do you want to greet (separate multiple names with a space)?'
         );

-To use this, just specify as many names as you want:
+To use this, specify as many names as you want:

 .. code-block:: terminal